UVicLibrary/UVicSpotlight/README.md

 # end
 ```

-Then run `rails db:migrate`.
+Then run `rails db:schema:load`.
 Once all the migrations have succeeded, you can uncomment the catalog controller.

 ### Solr